vnglst/tafels.app/README.md

 Developing with Service Workers turned on (i.e. in dev mode) really works well with Sapper too, not sure how they're doing that!

+### What I didn't like
+- you can't (easily) pass classes to child components (I had to make them global to make it work).
+- multiple slots per component are nice, but they have to be DOMElements, so you end up putting extra spans and divs around Components to use them as slots
+- animations are only available on DOM elements, so you can't create a basic component (i.e. a Button) and add animations only in one of the parent components.
+This hinders composition somewhat I my opninion.

 ## PWA tips

 - Tried using pwacompat but it wasn't doing much for me on iOS/Safari.
 I also don't like the idea of using JavaScript to fix issues that can be fixed by adding the correct icons.
 That's something you'd have to do 1 time for you app using a tool like: https://app-manifest.firebaseapp.com/.
 I'm still using pwacompat for the splashscreens, though.